ePay/woocommerce-payment-module/readme.txt

 == Changelog ==

 = 6.0.17
-* Added suppor for new ePay gateway
+* Added support for new ePay gateway

 = 6.0.13 =
 * Payment completed log